Brewers vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- Shane McClanahan (7-0) will take the mound for the Rays, his 10th start of the season.
+- The Rays' Zach Eflin (5-1) will make his eighth start of the season.

+- In seven starts this season, he's earned a quality start in two of them.

+- Eflin will look to finish five or more innings for the eighth start in a row.

 |Opponent